mithril-security/blind_chat/docs/docs/getting-started/how-we-protect-your-data.md

 ### 2. Attested TLS

 The server also provides the client with its TLS certificate.
 This is unique to the server and is used by the client to verify they are talking to the genuine BlindLLama server.
-If the verification is succesful, the TLS certificate is used to communicate with the hardened AI server using TLS.
+If the verification is successful, the TLS certificate is used to communicate with the hardened AI server using TLS.

 > The TLS certificate is signed by a private key that lives inside and never leaves the hardened environment.